 I'm an Assistant Professor in the Philosophy Department at Colorado State University.
 Before joining the department, I earned my PhD at Princeton University under the supervision of Daniel Garber.
-I specialize in Early Modern philosophy, philosophy of music, and philosophy of mind, but I also have interests in philosophy of science.
-My current research focuses on philosophy of mind and perception in the 17th century, explanatory virtues and scientific theory-building in the Early Modern period, and musical perception.
+I specialize in Early Modern philosophy, philosophy of music and aesthetics, and history and philosophy of science, but I also have interests in philosophy of mind.
+My research focuses on philosophy of mind and perception in the 17th century, explanatory virtues and scientific theory-building in the Early Modern period, and musical perception.
 For more details on my current work, see my research page.

 I received my BA with a concentration in philosophy from Johns Hopkins University and my BM in cello performance from the Peabody Conservatory.
 Prior to my return to philosophy, I taught cello and worked as a freelance musician.
 I continue to play cello in various ensembles, including my band Bitter Bloom.
 When I'm not doing philosophy or playing cello, I like to cook and climb large rocks.